 Kakheti is the oldest wine producing region of the world.
 Wine has been made here for so long that it becomes part of a big part of the country’s identity.
 The whole region seems to be overflowing with wine and vodka.

-Tbilisi – Kazbegi, Georgia Georgian Military Highway connects Tbilisi and Russia through the spectacular valleys and passes in the Caucasus.
+Georgian Military Highway connects Tbilisi and Russia through the spectacular valleys and passes in the Caucasus.
 It was one of the highlights of my visit to Georgia.
-It was such a gorgeous drive that I did it not once, or twice, but 3 times (although admittedly, the weather was so bad …
+It was such a gorgeous drive that I did it not once, or twice, but THREE times.

 Tbilisi wormed its way into my heart despite our mutual initial indifference.
 It wasn’t an easy city to love, but at the end of my time in Georgia, it started to feel a little bit like home.